 Why do I see a license expiration notice?

-The license notice protects our speed test from being stolen and run, mirrored, or framed into another website.
+This notice is in place to protect our test from being stolen and run, mirrored, or framed into another website.

 To remove this notice:

 Make sure you are going to https://www.megapath.com/speedtestplus/.
-We have software in place to block the speed test from being used in any other domain.
+We have software in place to block our internet quality test from being used in any other domain.

 Also, you may have an older version of the test cached in your browser.
 Clearing your cache and MegaPath cookies should make the license expiration notice disappear.

-How do ad blocks and firewalls impact the test?
+How does security software and firewalls impact the test?